 In 1633, John Winthrop Jr. led a group of settlers to the Native American area known as Agawam, and began building the town that they would name Ipswich.
-They chose a spot with half-billion year old granite outcroppings as a worthy location for their meeting house.
-It is still known today as Meeting House Green, or North Green.
+The settlers chose a spot with granite outcroppings as a worthy location for their meeting house.
+It is still known today as Meeting House Green or the North Green.
+Imprinted in the rocks in front of the First Church in Ipswich is a xenolith, better known as the “Devil’s footprint,” created 400 million years ago when our Town Hill was part of a chain of volcanic islands.
 Yet most of the landforms in our town were formed less than 20,000 years ago.

 When the supercontinent Rodinia broke up 750 million years ago, the Laurentian craton became the early North American continent.
 Other pieces reassembled in the Southern Hemisphere into a new supercontinent, Gondwana.

 Eventually Gondwana reunited with Laurentia to form Pangaea, the third supercontinent.
 The early stages of this collision created the Appalachian chain, including the Taconic mountain range that separates Massachusetts from New York State.

 The breakup of Pangaea 200 million years ago defined today’s North America and created the Atlantic Ocean.

 The Merrimack, Nashoba, Avalon and Meguma terranes that make up the eastern half of Massachusetts are believed to have been volcanic island chains that broke off the super continent Gondwana and collided with Laurentia between 550 and 370 million years ago.

 Ipswich and Cape Ann are in the Avalon Terrane , which was part of the microcontinent Avalonia during the Paleozoic era.The granite underlying the Avalon land mass crystallized while the volcanic chain was still attached to Gondwana.